GallowayLabMIT/protocols/docs/protocols/tc/other/MEF_isolation.rst

 .. note::
     When passaging you may combine cells that were chopped together to use less tubes

-5. Transfer cells to a 15 mL or 50 mL conical and spin down for 5 minutes at 300-400 g
+6. Transfer cells to a 15 mL or 50 mL conical and spin down for 5 minutes at 300-400 g
-6. Aspirate supernatant and resuspend pellet in DMEM + 10% FBS
+7. Aspirate supernatant and resuspend pellet in DMEM + 10% FBS
-7. Before plating cells on 10 cm dishes, take a small amount of the cell suspension and transfer it to a 24-well for myco testing.
+8. Before plating cells on 10 cm dishes, take a small amount of the cell suspension and transfer it to a 24-well for myco testing.
 Make sure there is at least 0.7 mL of media in the well.
-8. Distribute one embryo to three 10 cm plates
+9. Distribute one embryo to three 10 cm plates

 Freezing MEFs
 --------------

-MEFs will need to be frozen once they reach ~80% confluency.
+MEFs will need to be frozen once they reach ~80% confluency (about 3-4 days since passage).
 Be sure to print labels for the cryovials before proceeding.

 1. Aspirate media from dishes
 2. Wash plates once with sterile PBS